Rate of Convergence for Cardy's Formula: Bounding the error integral

 The proofs for the bounds in a disk whose center is not marked are essentially the same as these.
 As in the proof of Lemma~\ref{lem:a_outside}, the net effect is to replace $1/6\alpha$ with $1/2\beta$. \end{proof}

-\begin{remark} It is possible to remove the dependence on SLE results in the previous proof, under the additional assumption that $\partial\Omega$ has no reflex angles (that is, $\max_{i,j}(\alpha_i,\beta_j)\leq 1/2$).
+\begin{remark} As in Remark~\ref{rem:sle_free}, we can remove the dependence on SLE by using Smirnov's theorem instead of Proposition~\ref{cor:smoothwedgemultiarm}, under the additional assumption that $\partial\Omega$ has no reflex angles (that is, $\max_{i,j}(\alpha_i,\beta_j)\leq 1/2$).
 By using the weaker one-arm $\beta$-annulus bound in place of the two-arm and three-arm bounds, we obtain \eqref{eq:int} with the right-hand side replaced by

 Without the help of SLE, our techniques break down in the presence of reflex angles. \end{remark}